aidenpinto/WiseBot/README.md

  3. Create your OpenAI account if you don't have one already, and generate an API Token.
-You can also follow this tutorial: https://www.youtube.com/watch?v=nafDyRsVnXU
+You can also follow the tutorial [here!](https://www.youtube.com/watch?v=nafDyRsVnXU) Also, please note that using the API costs money!
+At the time of writing, you get $5 to use in the first 3 months after activation of your account.
+If you wish to use more than this, you'll have to link a payment method.
  4. Make sure to note this API Key down somewhere as well!
 My advice is to make a .txt file or a document on your computer with the Discord Bot Token and the OpenAI Key.
  5. Download the code!
  6. Open the .env file, and paste in your newly generated Discord Bot Token and OpenAI API Key where the file instructs you.
  7. Run the main.py file, and you're done!